ctnguyen/ctnguyen/trunk/ctn_cpp/tempo/velocix/README.txt

 After building and compiling, there will be a executable programme "prog.exe".
 The program execute in command line, and could take one argument, which is a *.txt file.
-If no argument is given to the command, a default argument will be setted : "sample_text.txt"
+If no argument is given to the command, a default argument will be setted : "reference_text.txt"